 - You can now focus on running your business, and AWS will let you know when it’s time to check up on your budget.

-Budgeting is still only as good as you are, so here are some bonus tips and best practices to improve your skills.
-Make sure to set realistic budgets, regularly review your spending (don’t just wait for the alert!), collaborate with your team and communicate regularly, and leverage the other features that AWS has to continually improve your strategy (as listed earlier in the blog).
+Budgeting is still only as effective as your resource management is, so here are some bonus tips and best practices to improve your skills.
+Make sure to set realistic budgets, regularly review your spending (don’t just wait for the alert!), collaborate with your team, communicate regularly, and take advantage of the other AWS features we’ve discussed, to continually improve your strategy.

-Despite all of the aforementioned best practices and tools for AWS cost management, there are still many challenges.
-AWS services can be complex and ever-changing, which is also why third-party cost management services can also be very useful to take advantage of.
+As we’ve discussed, despite the aforementioned best practices and tools for AWS cost management, there are still many challenges.
+AWS services are complex and ever-changing.
+Using third-party cost management tools can reduce some of that complexity.

 To learn more on how to lower your spend within AWS check out our AWS Cost Optimization: Effective Saving Tactics e-book.